FINDING YOUR OWN MAGIC

 Check out the Volcano Bay waterpark, with the iconic volcano making you feel like you’re sunbathing on a beautiful island.

 Let’s Talk Business

-So if I wasn’t spending all my time in Orlando at the parks, what was I doing there?
-My travel business had a convention where we celebrate success and this was the first year for the UK team to join.
+So if I wasn’t spending all my time in Orlando at the parks, what was I doing there?.
+My travel business had a convention where we celebrated success.
+This was the first year for the UK team to join too.

 The convention was held at the Gaylord Convention centre, which by the way is stunning.
 It had a beautiful tropical garden inside complete with turtles.

-The three days were mainly spent learning key strategies to create a successful business and create the right mindset, it was powerful and I am so thankful I was able to go.
-I met some incredible people through this week from all different places and backgrounds.
-We then spent the Saturday celebrating the awards being handed to the teams (the UK team collecting over half of these) and an eventful afterparty.
+The three days were mainly spent learning key strategies to create a successful business.
+It was powerful and I am so thankful I was able to go.
+I met some incredible people throughout this week from all different places and backgrounds.
+We spent the Saturday celebrating the awards being handed to the teams.
+Then we ended the event with an afterparty.

 Have you been to Orlando? which park is your favourite?